gabiarmada/Roadiness/README.md

 ## Roadiness dataset
 Let's create a roadiness dataset containing the following columns:
 > ID, date/time, commute PM, latitude of commute, longitude of commute, roadiness.

 Refer to [roadiness_dataset.R](https://github.com/gabiarmada/Roadiness/blob/main/roadiness_dataset.R).
 Let's step through this R code. <br />

 <br />
 After loading the required packages and `GMU_commute()` function, we must first create a commutes dataframe.
 Similar to the Summary Commutes Procedure, we create a list of GPS data file paths using the function `fs::dir_ls()`, and assign the output to the variable `file_paths`.
-Next, we initialize the commutes dataframe and set the respective column names.
+We initialize the commutes dataframe and set the respective column names. <br />

 Then, we loop our GPS data files into the `GMU_commute()` file parameter, with the output parameter set to "df".
 Within the loop, we mutate a column `participant` using the function `substr()` to extract participant IDs.
-We use `rbind()` to create a commutes dataframe of all participant GPS data:
+The function `rbind()` is used to create a commutes dataframe containing all participant GPS data:

 > Note: change the start and stop parameters of `substr()` in order to reproduce this R code.